alialib/alia/docs/function-application.md

 The primary advantage of this form is that it doesn't require a context parameter (it doesn't cache and thus doesn't require any internal data).
-This is handy for implementing operators and in similar situations where providing a context parameters would be awkward.
+This is handy for implementing operators and in similar situations where providing a context parameter would be awkward.
 At the moment, this is only intended to be used in those situations, so the implementation only supports functions of one or two arguments.